INDUSTRY

 The Furnace

-Court Farm The Furnace was a charcoal-fired blast furnace situated behind the church.
+The furnace (map reference: SO 683197) was a charcoal-fired blast furnace situated behind the church.
 The charcoal may have been supplied by the kilns on the top of the surrounding hills, or from other parts of the Forest of Dean.

 The Tannery